Nature Gallery Anniversary Weekend – November 7-9th

-Stone and Petrified wood vases by Jennifer Cull and Victor Klodin are perfect for Weddings or Anniversaries or a “just because” gift
+Stone and Petrified wood vases by Jennifer Cull and Victor Klodin are perfect for Weddings or Anniversaries, Thanksgiving.

 Nature Gallery would like to honor a revered adventurer whom we have the distinct pleasure of featuring his works of art.
 Don Wobber passed away January 21st 2014 in Pacific Grove, Ca. Don was the most influential diver and artist that started the Big Sur Jade movement in California.
 His feats include a listing in the Guinness Book of World Records, for largest jade boulder recovered.
 He has been mentioned in National Geographic as, “among the best of the world’s contemporary jade sculptors”.
 Don’s life was always involved with the sea, and Jade gave him the creative outlet to express that bond.
 Don Wobber will be missed, but his works of art are still featured in museums, art galleries, and private collections.
 Feel free to stop by Nature Gallery and remember Don by hugging the largest sculpture of his we are featuring, Machapucare.